Jamaica, Queens: Demographic distribution

-The borough of Queens, where Jamaica is located, is one of the most ethnically diverse counties in the world.
+The borough of Queens is one of the most ethnically diverse counties in the world.
 Jamaica is large and has a diverse population, predominantly African Americans, Caribbean/West Indians, Hispanics, and Asians/Asian Indians.

 Jamaica was not always as diverse as it is today.
-Throughout the 19th to early 20th centuries, Jamaica was mainly populated with whites as new Irish immigrants settled around the places known today as Downtown and Baisley Pond Park.
+Throughout the 19th to early 20th centuries, Jamaica was mainly populated with whites as Irish immigrants settled around the places known today as Downtown and Baisley Pond Park.
 In the 1950s, however, a long period of white flight began that lasted through the 1970s and 1980s with mainly middle-income African Americans taking their place.
 Beginning in 1965 and through the 1970s, more West Indians immigrated to the United States than ever before, most of whom settled in New York City.
-In addition, many Salvadoran, Colombian, and Dominican immigrants moved in.
+Many Salvadoran, Colombian, and Dominican immigrants moved in.
 These ethnic groups tended to stay more towards the Jamaica Avenue and South Jamaica areas.
 Decrease in crime attracted many families to Jamaica's safe havens; Hillside Avenue reflects this trend.
 Along 150th to 161st streets, much of the stores and restaurants typify South American and Caribbean cultures.

 Farther east is the rapidly growing East Indian community.
 Mainly spurred on by the Jamaica Muslim Center, Bangladeshis have flocked to this area due to easy transit access and the numerous Bangladeshi stores and restaurants lining 167th and 168th Streets.
-Bangladeshis are the most rapidly growing ethnic group here; however, it is also an African-American commercial area.
-Many Sri Lankans also live in this area for similar reasons as the Bangladeshi community, reflected by the numerous food and grocery establishments along Hillside Avenue catering to the community.
-As well as the large South Asian community, significant Filipino and African communities thrive in Jamaica, along with the neighboring Filipino community in Queens Village and the historic, well established African-American community residing in Jamaica.
+Bangladeshis are the most rapidly growing ethnic group; however, it is also an African-American commercial area.
+Many Sri Lankans live in the area for similar reasons as the Bangladeshi community, reflected by the numerous food and grocery establishments along Hillside Avenue catering to the community.
+Significant Filipino and African communities thrive in Jamaica, along with the neighboring Filipino community in Queens Village and the historic, well established African-American community residing in Jamaica.

-From 151st Street and into 164th Street, many groceries and restaurants are representative of the West Indies.
+From 151st Street to 164th Street, many groceries and restaurants are representative of the West Indies.
 Mainly of Guyanese and Trinidadian origin, these merchants serve their respective populations in and around the Jamaica Center area.
 Many East Indian shops are located east from 167th Street to 171st Street.
 Mainly supported by the ever-growing Bangladeshi population, thousands of South Asians come here to shop for Bangladeshi goods.

-Also there are restaurants such as "Sagar", "Ambala", "Ghoroa", and countless more in the Bangladeshi stronghold here.

-Some people call this area another "Little South Asia" similar to that of Jackson Heights.
+Some people call the area "Little South Asia" similar to that of Jackson Heights.
 Jamaica is another South Asian ethnic enclave in New York City, as South Asian immigration and the city's South Asian population has grown rapidly.